Earthquakes on April 3, 2026

 47.7 km---✓ ReviewedUSGS →

-A magnitude 4.1 seismic event took place 113 km W of Ternate, Indonesia on April 3, 2026 at 20:36 UTC.
+A magnitude 4.1 earthquake was recorded 113 km W of Ternate, Indonesia on April 3, 2026 at 20:36 UTC.
 Coming 17 hours after a magnitude 5.5 earthquake in the immediate vicinity, it is most likely an aftershock of that larger rupture.
-The hypocenter lay at 47.7 km, placing this in the shallow crustal category.
+This was a shallow crustal earthquake, focused at 47.7 km depth.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
 Coordinates: 0.901°, 126.372°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M4.1 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-03